pagkly/Zed/Investopedia4/Human Development Index (HDI) Definition.md

 The HDI is a summary measurement of basic achievement levels in human development.
 The computed HDI of a country is an average of indexes of each of the life aspects that are examined: knowledge and understanding, a long and healthy life, and an acceptable standard of living.
 Each of the four components is normalized to scale between 0 and 1, and then the geometric mean of the three components is calculated.2

-The health aspect of the HDI is measured by the life expectancy, as calculated at the time of birth, in each country, normalized so that this component is equal to 0 when life expectancy is 20 and equal to 1 when life expectancy is 85.2
+The health aspect of the HDI is measured by the [[Life Expectancy|life expectancy]], as calculated at the time of birth, in each country, normalized so that this component is equal to 0 when life expectancy is 20 and equal to 1 when life expectancy is 85.2

 Education is measured on two levels: the mean years of schooling for residents of a country and the expected years of schooling that a child has at the average age for starting school.
 These are each separately normalized so that 15 mean years of schooling equals one, and 18 years of expected schooling equals one, and a simple mean of the two is calculated.2